Botnet: IRC

-IRC networks use simple, low bandwidth communication methods, making them widely used to host botnets.
+IRC networks use simple, low-bandwidth communication methods, making them widely used to host botnets.
 They tend to be relatively simple in construction and have been used with moderate success for coordinating DDoS attacks and spam campaigns while being able to continually switch channels to avoid being taken down.
-However, in some cases, merely blocking of certain keywords has proven effective in stopping IRC-based botnets.
+However, in some cases, merely blocking certain keywords has proven effective in stopping IRC-based botnets.
 The RFC 1459 (IRC) standard is popular with botnets.
-The first known popular botnet controller script, "MaXiTE Bot" was using IRC XDCC protocol for private control commands.
+The first known popular botnet controller script, "MaXiTE Bot" used the IRC XDCC protocol for private control commands.

 One problem with using IRC is that each bot client must know the IRC server, port, and channel to be of any use to the botnet.
 Anti-malware organizations can detect and shut down these servers and channels, effectively halting the botnet attack.
 If this happens, clients are still infected, but they typically lie dormant since they have no way of receiving instructions.
 To mitigate this problem, a botnet can consist of several servers or channels.
 If one of the servers or channels becomes disabled, the botnet simply switches to another.
 It is still possible to detect and disrupt additional botnet servers or channels by sniffing IRC traffic.
 A botnet adversary can even potentially gain knowledge of the control scheme and imitate the bot herder by issuing commands correctly.

 P2P

-Since most botnets using IRC networks and domains can be taken down with time, hackers have moved to P2P botnets with C&C to make the botnet more resilient and resistant to termination.
+Since most botnets using IRC networks and domains can be taken down over time, hackers have moved to P2P botnets with C&C to make the botnet more resilient and resistant to termination.

-Some have also used encryption as a way to secure or lock down the botnet from others, most of the time when they use encryption it is public-key cryptography and has presented challenges in both implementing it and breaking it.
+Some have also used encryption as a way to secure or lock down the botnet from others; most of the time when they use encryption it is public-key cryptography and has presented challenges in both implementing it and breaking it.